NateWr/restaurant-reservations/readme.txt

 There is a short guide to using the plugin in the /docs/ folder.
 It can be accessed by following the Help link listed under the plugin on the Plugins page in your WordPress admin area.
 Not sure where that is?
 One of the [screenshots](http://wordpress.org/plugins/restaurant-reservations/screenshots/) for this plugin will show you where to find it.

+= MailChimp addon beta =
+A commercial addon for this plugin is in development that will allow you to subscribe new reservations to your MailChimp mailing list.
+The plugin is currently in a short beta period before release.
+I'm offering a free license to anyone who participates.
+[Learn more](http://themeofthecrop.com/2014/08/18/mailchimp-restaurant-reservations-ready-beta/).

 = Developers =

 This plugin is packed with hooks so you can extend it, customize it and rebrand it as needed.
 Development takes place on [GitHub](https://github.com/NateWr/restaurant-reservations), so fork it up.